Rear admiral (Sweden): History

 In Sweden, the admiral's rank first appeared during the reign of Gustav I, who in 1522 gave it to Erik Fleming, a Council of the Realm.
 During Gustav's reign as king and throughout the latter part of the 16th century, the highest command of a fleet was led by a översteamiral ("colonel admiral"), to whose assistant a underamiral was appointed.
 It was not until 1569 that a permanent översteamiral was appointed; In 1602 the title was exchanged for riksamiral ("Admiral of the Realm").
 The first permanent underamiral was appointed in 1575; his office ceased in 1619.
 Vice admiral is first mentioned in 1577.
 The admirals of the Swedish Navy have, incidentally, been as follows: generalamiral ("general admiral"), amiralgeneral ("admiral general"), storamiral ("grand admiral"), överamiral, riksviceamiral ("Vice Admiral of the Realm"), amiralgenerallöjtnant ("admiral lieutenant general"), amirallöjtnant ("lieutenant admiral"), schoutbynacht and konteramiral ("rear admiral").

 Rear admiral is equivalent to the rank of major general in the Swedish Army, the Swedish Air Force, the Swedish Coastal Artillery (until 2000) and as well as in the Swedish Amphibious Corps (from 2000).
-Historically, the Chief of the Naval Staff was often a rear admiral (or a major general in the Swedish Coastal Artillery) and the Chief of the Coastal Fleet.
+Historically, the Chief of the Naval Staff was often a rear admiral (or a major general in the Swedish Coastal Artillery) and the Commander-in-Chief of the Coastal Fleet.
 The Inspector (General) of the Navy (1998–2013) position was a flag officer with the rank of rear admiral.
 The current Chief of Navy (2014–present) position is a rear admiral.

 Following a proposal from the Swedish Armed Forces, the Government of Sweden decides on employment as a rear admiral.

 In everyday speech, rear admirals are addressed as admirals.